French Coach Mette Keeps Promise As Djibouti Advance - UrduPoint

 French Coach Mette Keeps Promise As Djibouti Advance

-Johannesburg, Sept 10 (UrduPoint / Pakistan Point News - 10th Sep, 2019 ) :French coach Julien Mette kept a bold promise to Djibouti football officials by guiding the tiny Horn of Africa state into the second round of 2022 World Cup qualifying on Tuesday.
+Johannesburg, Sept 10 (UrduPoint / Pakistan Point News - 11th Sep, 2019 ) :French coach Julien Mette kept a bold promise to Djibouti football officials by guiding the tiny Horn of Africa state into the second round of 2022 World Cup qualifying Tuesday.

-The country that had won only one of 13 previous qualifiers forced a shock 0-0 away draw with eSwatini (formerly Swaziland) to win a first round tie 2-1 on aggregate.
+The country, which had won only one of 13 previous qualifiers, forced a shock 0-0 away draw with eSwatini (formerly Swaziland) to win a first round tie 2-1 on aggregate.

 The outcome marked a dramatic turnaround from four years ago when eSwatini trounced Djibouti 8-1 over two legs in 2018 World Cup qualifying.